C# Full Stack Developer at Reverside - IT-Online

 Job Description:

-Looking for a Senior Full-Stack Developer with at least 5 years of practical experience.
+We’re looking for an Intermediate Full-stack Developer with at least 3-5 years of practical experience.
 Most of the time would be spent on a large web-based project and to play an integral part in the project’s success.
 Would be working with a medium-sized close-knit, fast-paced agile and Scrum Developer Team;

 Duties include: